Recipe Index » Course » Desserts » Grandma’s Sweet Cherry Cobbler

 • The topping doesn’t have to look pretty.
 Some cherries might show through and that’s ok.

 • Don’t want to pit fresh cherries?
-A bag of frozen (already pitted) sweet cherries will work in this recipe.
+A bag of frozen (already pitted) sweet cherries will work in this recipe, but make sure they’re thawed and well drained before using.

 If you’ve tried GRANDMA’S SWEET CHERRY COBBLER, or any other recipe on my site, let me know in the comment section how it turned out, we love hearing from our readers!
 You can also follow along with me on PINTERESTFACEBOOK, and INSTAGRAM to see more amazing recipes and whatever else we’ve got going on!